 My work lies the intersection of literary history, theology, philosophy, and the medical humanities.
 I've published widely on medieval mysticism, especially my favourite mystic: Julian of Norwich.

-My current research project investigates the history of attention through medieval devotional texts, tracing connections between premodern contemplative hermeneutics and modern literary theory.
+My current research investigates the histories of attention through medieval devotional texts, tracing connections between premodern contemplative hermeneutics and modern literary theory.

-As a scholar-practitioner of contemplative studies, I also enjoy teaching yoga and developing my teaching through trainings and my community of fellow practitioners.
+As a scholar-practitioner of contemplative studies, I also enjoy teaching yoga, lecturing on teacher trainings, and practising with my community of fellow practitioners.

 If you're interested in hearing more about my work or collaborating, you're very welcome to get in touch.